sandialabs/slycat/docs/POST-Remotes.rst

   :>json string sid: Unique remote session identifier.

+  :status 400 Unknown remote host.: The server hasn't been configured to connect to the remote host.
+  :status 400 No remote configured for remote host.: The server isn't configured for remote connections to the remote host.
+  :status 500 No startup command configured for remote remote.: The server configuration doesn't include startup information for the remote.
+  :status 500 Remote startup failed.: A remote remote couldn't be started.
   :status 403 Remote authentication failed.: Authentication of the provided username and password failed.
   :status 500 Remote connection failed.: Unknown failure making the remote connection.